Grand Canyon Supergroup: Fossils

-Stromatolites are found in the Supergroup.
+The Chuar Group of the Grand Canyon Supergroup has yielded a few Neoproterozoic fossils.
+Its dolomite beds contain at least six different types of stromatolites.
+In some of the gray and black mudrocks, paleontologists have found an abundance of organic microfossils, including vase-shaped microfossils (VSMs) likely presentative of arcellinid testate amoebae, acritarchs, "Sphaerocongregus variabilis", and organic chemicals characteristic of dinoflagellates.
+Finally, the enigmatic circular fossils of Chuaria circularis are found at various levels within the Chuar Group.

+The Unkar Group of the Grand Canyon Supergroup also contains fossil stromatolites. stromatolites have been found in the dolomite beds of Bass Formation; in the transitional zone between the Hakatai Shale and Bass Formation; and from the he Comanche Point Member of the Dox Formation.

 Specific locales

 Various creeks, canyons, or landforms give clues to unit locales of the Grand Canyon Supergroup members.

 Isis Temple and "Cheops Pyramid"

-The Isis Temple and Cheops Pyramid formation is a part of the Shinumo Quartzite 'island' and made up of the bottom three Unkar Group members (containing Unkar units 1–3, see above).
+The Isis Temple and Cheops Pyramid formation is a part of the Shinumo Quartzite 'island' and made up of the bottom three Unkar Group members.
 They were overlain at the Great Unconformity, onto Tapeats Sandstone (named for the bottom unit of the marine transgression series consisting of sandstone–(conglomerates)–shale–limestone laid down by the Tapeats Sea), and are evident along the Colorado River on the Tonto Platform.
-The three units of the Tonto Group are 3 – Muav Limestone, upon 2 – Bright Angle Shale, upon 1 – Tapeats Sandstone.
+The three units of the Tonto Group are Muav Limestone, upon Bright Angle Shale, upon Tapeats Sandstone.
 The Tapeats is a thin cliff-former unit found along Granite Gorge and its side canyons forming a flat surface in locales not dramatically affected by faulting, up-warping (domes), or down-warping.

 The Isis Temple with Cheops Pyramid formation contains the bottom three members, a virtual quartzite 'mountain island' in the Tapeats Sea.
 (Tapeats Sandstone was deposited only around Shinumo Quartzite monadnocks.)
 The formation is a fault-block section located north of Granite Gorge and the intersection of Phantom Creek with the Bright Angel Canyon (which is also the intersection of the Bright Angel and Grandview–Phantom faults).
 The dimensions of this block are approximately 3.5 mi by 2.0 mi, with slopes of multi-colored Hakatai Shale and Bass Formation (shown as reddish, yellowish, and lavender).